CloudwickDK/MapReduce/map_reduce.md

 LOCATION '/datasets/metadata'
 tblproperties ("skip.header.line.count"="1","escape.delim"="\\");

-7.
+8.

 Execute this command in hive to order your output records

-hive -e 'select * from warcount order by count;' > warcount.tsv
+hive -e 'select * from movies order by count;' > warcount.tsv